leograba/TorizonOSBuildStatus/README.md

-# Torizon OS Build Status #
+# Toradex OS Build Status #

-This project collects data from the Torizon OS build pipelines and displays it in a dashboard in kiosk mode.
+This project collects data from the Toradex OS build pipelines and displays it in a dashboard in kiosk mode.

 ![TV displaying the dashboard](./.multimedia/tv.jpg)